Belara, 2 mg+0.03 mg 21 pcs

 Overdose

-In case of overdose of the drug no severe toxic reactions are observed.
+In case of an overdose of the drug, no severe toxic reactions are observed.

 There is no specific antidote.

-In rare cases, monitoring of parameters of water-electrolyte metabolism and liver function is necessary.
+In rare cases, monitoring of water and electrolyte metabolism and liver function is necessary.

 ---|---|